Brogandaisy/BrightonGlow/README.md

         order.save()

 #### - Webhook Handling: Stripe webhooks are used to validate payments and update order status in real-time.

+#### - Bootstrap Toast Message appears on the top of the screen when a user adds an item to their shopping bag.

 #### - Order Confirmation: Users receive an order confirmation email after a successful purchase.